 Hard water stains explained

 So, what is hard water exactly?
 And why does water, of all things, cause stains?
 Hard water in this context is a type of water with excessive levels of minerals including calcium, iron, magnesium, and more.
-Stains appear when this hard water collects and eventually dries, leaving a trail of calcium as it disappears.
+Stains appear when it collects and eventually dries, leaving a trail of calcium as it disappears.
 The stains are usually white, but might also turn out to be brown or rust-colored, based on the minerals present inside the water.

 It’s time to clean!